 Sebum is one of the main contributors to acne inflammation.
-So, it’s wiser to keep our skin well-hydrated, oily and elastic, instead of starving it of those qualities.
+So, it’s wise to keep our skin well-hydrated, oily, and elastic instead of starving it of those qualities.
 Depriving it of moisture and nurture, our skin may try to overcompensate by producing massive production of sebum and clogged pores.
 And those, as you might know, are the breeding grounds for acne inflammation.

-Perhaps one of the most popular ingredients in natural remedies, the reputation of the amazing tea tree oil is definitely well deserved.
+Perhaps one of the most popular ingredients in natural remedies, the reputation of tea tree oil is definitely well deserved.
 Due to its powerful anti-bacterial and anti-inflammatory properties, tea tree oil has been used in healing balms throughout history, usually for treating various wounds and scars.

 Other oils that have beneficial skin effects are the following:

 Honey is a well-known antiseptic and finds broad use in treating acne.
 Archaeologists still stumble upon the occasional ancient Egyptian jar of honey, typically filled with ingredients perfectly preserved for thousands of years.

-A good night’s sleep, coupled with a diet rich in fruits and vegetables (vitamins and enzymes) can do wonders for both the body and the soul.
-But your skin will thank you too, since all those vitamins and enzymes and essential amino acids help it keep itself healthy and clean.
+A good night’s sleep and a diet rich in fruits and vegetables (vitamins and enzymes) can do wonders for the body and the soul.
+But your skin will thank you, too, since all those vitamins, enzymes, and essential amino acids will help it keep itself healthy and clean.

 Exercise helps too, but if you decide to hit the gym, keep everything clean, especially when touching your face.